Qovery/qovery-client-javascript/docs/OrganizationAccountGitRepositoriesApi.md

 let apiInstance = new QoveryApi.OrganizationAccountGitRepositoriesApi();
 let organizationId = "organizationId_example"; // String | Organization ID
 let opts = {
-  'gitTokenId': "gitTokenId_example", // String | The git token id that must be used for the application 'name': "name_example" // String | The name of the repository to retrieve the branches };
+  'name': "name_example", // String | The name of the repository to retrieve the branches 'gitTokenId': "gitTokenId_example" // String | The git token id that must be used for the application };
 apiInstance.getOrganizationGitlabRepositoryBranches(organizationId, opts, (error, data, response) => {
   if (error) {